 - In the game Battlefield: Bad Company, Private Marlowe is given a hypodermic needle (full of adrenaline, presumably) that he can use to keep himself alive near the start of the story.

 - Earthbound had a "sudden guts pill" item, which double the user's "guts" stat for the duration of the battle.
-This is particularly fitting since a high "Guts" stat raises the probability that your party is revived if you lose the battle (besides, it raises the Critical Hit ratio of the user).
+This is particularly fitting since a high "Guts" stat raises the probability that a character will survive a fatal hit with one hit point. (besides, it raises the Critical Hit ratio of the user).

-- Hitman uses this at least once.
-Blood Money has two healing items: A syringe full of adrenaline, and a bottle of painkillers whose flavor text states they're currently being tested for use on horses.
+- Hitman: Blood Money has two healing items: A syringe full of adrenaline, and a bottle of painkillers whose flavor text states they're currently being tested for use on horses.

 - While the potions in The Legend of Zelda are explicitly magical, the food items in the more recent games are not.
 Link can come back from the brink of death just by drinking half a bottle of milk or soup.
 Goddamn.

 - You gotta admit, it's really good soup.

 - Bottled fairies are an even straighter example: they will appear when you run out of health and give you a smallish health boost so you can keep fighting for a bit longer.